 Sometimes simple is best.
 When it comes to buttercream, that is definitely my approach!
 While there are tons of delicious variations of buttercream out there (Swiss, German, Italian, French…), I prefer American Buttercream!

 Why?
 I don’t like to mess with eggs when it comes to frosting, and I enjoy the way American buttercream tastes.
 The standard vanilla frosting recipe I use only requires five ingredients.

 I use this icing as the base of every frosting I make, and then make tweaks to recipe to flavor it (see variations section below)!
 A full tutorial for this recipe can be seen here.

-When using this to frost my favorite vanilla layer cake recipe (which is amazing and bakes flat!!), which can be used to make four 7 inch or 8 inch cake layers, I usually make 1.5 – 2 batches, depending on how I’m decorating the cake.
+When using this to frost my favorite vanilla layer cake recipe (which can be used to make four 7 inch or 8 inch cake layers), I usually make 1.5 – 2 batches, depending on how I’m decorating the cake.

 American Buttercream Ingredients: